 If we click into the next IF statement, we can do exactly the same thing.

-To do this with a nested IF, expand the formula bar.
+To do this with a nested IF, first make the formula bar a lot bigger.
 We need to be able to see more than one line.

 Then, click into the first IF statement, and use the tip window to select the value if true.
-Next, use the right arrow key to step one character to the right.
-Then add a new line.
+Next, use the right arrow key to step one character to the right, and add a new line.
 On the Mac, add a new line with Control Option return.
-On Windows, use Alt Enter.
+On windows, use Alt Enter.